The question looks simple. To promote an idea of data management (DM) development, the following questions about DM maturity are to be answered:

 - COBIT pays attention to Information Architecture and Data management (Data Governance, Data Ownership, and Security) as part of IT processes.

-- Some of them (TOGAF, DAMA) require maturity assessments, but only COBIT offers a generic maturity model, which is applicable to all IT processes.
+- Some of them (TOGAF and DAMA) require maturity assessments, but only COBIT offers a generic maturity model, which is applicable to all IT processes.

 So, the preliminary conclusions are:

-- All standards are to be adjusted to each particular company needs and capabilities;
+- All standards are to be adjusted to each particular company's needs and capabilities;

-- You need to develop for your company DM maturity model as a part of DM standards adjustment and implementation process.
+- You need to develop your company's DM maturity model as a part of the DM standards adjustment and implementation process.

-Use COBIT maturity model, which proposes 6 levels:
+Use the COBIT maturity model, which proposes 6 levels: